 - Pour the hot liquid over the veggies.
 Cover and let sit in the refrigerator for 24 hours.

 - Remove the cloves and allspice.
 Now you are ready to pour your relish in jars.
-You can can it if you like, but if you keep this small batch in the refrigerator it will stay good for at least a month.
+This small batch will keep in the refrigerator for a few weeks.
 Spoon it into clean jars, and cap tightly.
 Your relish is ready to eat!